 Mimir Chamber Music Festival

-Founded in 1998, the Mimir Chamber Music Festival features outstanding artists from the world’s leading orchestras, music schools and concert halls who share a love for chamber music.
+Founded in 1998, the Mimir Chamber Music Festival features an outstanding collection of performing artists from the world’s leading orchestras, music schools and concert halls who share a love for chamber music.
 Named for the Norse god of wisdom, Mimir has garnered praise from critics and audience alike, and has been cited in The New York Times and Travel & Leisure Magazine as a summer “hot spot” for Classical music.
 The 2013 season was recently included, for the seventh time, in The Dallas Morning News ’ listing of “‘Top 10’ Musical Events of the Year.”
-The 2014 festival marks our 17th season.
-Mimir will return to its usual 12-day format and will feature five Mimir Artists ’ concerts and two Mimir Emerging Artists ’ concerts.
-This year’s exceptional Mimir Artists will include a familiar cast of Grammy Award nominated recording artists, members of the Cavani String Quartet, the Los Angeles Philharmonic,...
+The 2016 festival marks our 19th season.
+Mimir’s 12-day format will feature five Mimir Artists ’ concerts and two Mimir Emerging Artists ’ concerts.
+This year’s exceptional Mimir Artists will include a familiar cast of Grammy Award nominated recording artists, members of the Los Angeles Philharmonic, Chicago Symphony, Houston Symphony, Nashville Symphony, The Cleveland Orchestra, and...

 Thank you to everyone who made this year's event such a success.